What’s The Deal With Dairy?Posted by FJ Leto on August 26, 2021

 - For smooth milk, after blending, strain liquid in a cheese cloth or fine strainer

 - For creamy milk, just blend all ingredients to your desired texture

 - Follow steps 1-3

-- Add about 1/4 cup water and slowly pour more into blender until you reach your desired thickness
+- Add about 1/4 cup water to 1 cup soaked cashews and slowly pour more into blender until you reach your desired thickness

 - Add any flavors you would like (garlic and lemon for caesar dressing, nutritional yeast for nacho, maple syrup for sweet cream, etc.)